You asked. We listened. We answered... here are the best New Construction Homebuying Tips?

 There’s a lot that goes into choosing the right mortgage and the right lender, that’s why it’s important to shop for money early on.

-With the start of any home purchase, the first thing a buyer needs to do is shop for a lender.
+At the start of any home purchase, the first thing a buyer needs to do is shop for a lender.
 Raleigh Realty recommends buyers ask at least 5 lenders for their rates and options.
 Even the slightest difference over the course of 30 years could save you upwards of $20,000 total.

 Let's start this section off by making one thing clear: